 As in the past when I've needed a little gentle guidance, I looked to Charlotte Mason, the avant-garde, 20th-century educator who believed learning was a lifestyle that should be infused naturally, wholly, and gently.

-It was her opinion that children learn language skills best with daily exposure to quality literature and through a relaxed introduction of grammar by integrating vocabulary, narration, copywork, and composition into all other subjects.
+She believed that children learn language skills best with daily exposure to quality literature and a relaxed introduction to grammar, integrating vocabulary, narration, copywork, and composition into all other subjects.

 Quality literature